kovidgoyal/html5-parser/docs/index.rst

 |pypi| |unix_build| |windows_build|

 A fast implementation of the `HTML 5 parsing spec
-<https://www.w3.org/TR/html5/syntax.html#parsing>`_.
-Parsing is done in C using
+<https://www.w3.org/TR/html5/syntax.html#parsing>`_ for Python.
+Parsing is done
+in C using a variant of the `gumbo parser
-a variant of the `gumbo parser <https://github.com/google/gumbo-parser>`__.
-The gumbo parse tree is then transformed into an `lxml <http://lxml.de/>`__ tree, also in C, yielding parse times that can be **a thirtieth** of the html5lib parse times.
+<https://github.com/google/gumbo-parser>`__.
+The gumbo parse tree is then
+transformed into an `lxml <http://lxml.de/>`__ tree, also in C, yielding parse times that can be **a thirtieth** of the html5lib parse times.
 That is a speedup of **30x**.
 This differs, for instance, from the gumbo python bindings, where the initial parsing is done in C but the transformation into the final tree is done in python.

 Installation